Precise

 has to travel a bit further than Break Speed thinks.
 To counter-act this, adjust the cue

-ball position (within Break Speed) forward by about a half-ball.
+ball position (within Break Speed) back by about a ball's diameter.

 How do I know how big the table I am playing on is?